ayshabash/dippracticals/README.md

 ### 5.Develop a program to display the sum and mean of set of images.
       create n number of images and read them from the directory and perform the operations.

+Here finding the sum and mean value of images from the list of images.
+Firstly creating n number of images using array function and reading them from the directory.
+Then by using the for loop adding each images in the list and finding the sum of images in the list.
+Then by using previously found sum of images we have to calculate the mean value of the images.
+Mean value is found by dividing the sum of images by the count of images.

 import cv2
 import os